 Tim Taylor has previously taught adults and youth in correctional programs, court schools, community schools, and comprehensive secondary schools.
 He is skilled and experienced in providing adult and correctional education.
 Among other accomplishments, he was selected as SCOE Teacher of the Year in 1993 and received the Donald A. McCune Award as the California Adult Education Administrator of the Year in 2005.

 Tim Herrera has 25 years of experience in public affairs and broadcast journalism.
 He was assigned the position of Multimedia Communications Specialist by the Governor's Office in 2004 and served as the Deputy Director of Communications for the California Department of Consumer Affairs.
-Herrera also served as a reporter and anchor for thirteen years for KCRA TV in Sacramento.
+Herrera also served as a reporter and anchor for 13 years at KCRA TV in Sacramento.

 "We are delighted to welcome Tim Taylor and Tim Herrera to our County Office team.
 The Sacramento County Board of Education and I look forward to working with them to deliver top-quality service to the students, families, and staff of Sacramento's sixteen local school districts," Gordon said.